join the movement

-Coral Restoration Foundation Curacao is a Non-Profit organization dedicated to protect en restore endangered coral species in the Caribbean sea.
-Main objectives are restoring the shallow water population of Staghorn (Acropora Cervicornis) and Elkhorn (Acropora Palmata) and educate the local community, in particular the youth.
+Coral Restoration Foundation Curacao is a Non-Profit organization dedicated to protect and restore endangered coral species in the Caribbean sea.
+Main objectives are restoring the shallow water population of Staghorn (Acropora cervicornis) and Elkhorn (Acropora palmata) and educate the local community, in particular the youth.

 What we do